adil-imran/teachingyouhowtolearn.github.io/key_ideas_2.md

 *(Note: post 3 on this site is a concise user guide to Anki, covering everything you need to get started + all the key tips I have and things I wish I knew when I started out)*

 #### What is it
-In brief, Anki is a free, open-source digital flashcard app, with a really healthy community.
+In brief, [Anki](https://apps.ankiweb.net/) is a free, open-source digital flashcard app, with a really healthy community.

 You make bespoke digital flashcards (you can also download shared ones, which has pros and cons[2]), and then you review them every day.
 (Note: the iOS app costs ~£18, but is totally worth it)

+![images/key_2_01]

-A look at my (kind of messy) collection of decks (after 12 minutes of reviewing, leaving only 2 left to do)
+*A look at my (kind of messy) collection of decks (after 12 minutes of reviewing, leaving only 2 left to do)*

 #### The daily review process